The latest ag equipment to hit the market may be more accessible than you realize.

 Leasing companies prefer to work with more established farmers, who have learned the ropes of managing seasonal income and riding out the “down” years.
 Companies less than two years old may have to pay higher interest rates.

-Even though ag equipment can be an expensive line item in your budget, regardless of whether you lease, obtain a loan, or purchase, it can still be worth the upfront costs.
+Even though ag equipment can be an expensive line item in your budget, regardless of whether you lease, get a loan, or purchase it outright, it can still be worth the upfront costs.
 The opportunities associated with using ag equipment can exceed the cost of interest rates.
-Consider the following:

 Ag equipment can cost as much as a down payment on property, and financing can help you access the equipment you need faster than saving for the full price of purchase.
 Take advantage of great rates to fund your equipment needs now.